This is a named option within the Atmospheric and Oceanic Sciences MS.

 Letters of Recommendation Required 3

-Admission to the Professional Program requires the same academic strength and expectations of the Research Program, except that you do not need to elect an advisor or research topic.
+Admission to the Professional Program requires the same academic strength and expectations of the Research Program, except that you do not need to elect a research topic.

 Our criteria for admissions is holistic and we generally favor high quality applicants who have: